weiquanswq/DE_techchallenge/README.md

 S1_datapipeline.py
 The script will check for all .csv files in the directory and will process all of them.

+Assumptions:
+ 1. New files will be provided in the path "Data-Engineer-Tech-Challenge"
+ 2. New files will be overwritten by 1am daily
+ 3. New files will be sent in csv format

+The code will take in an argument from cronjob to indicate as the processing date.
+1. It will pass the argument (YYYYMMDD) as statdate to the main function
+2. It will check all .csv files that are in the folders.
+If there are more than 2 files, it will still be able to capture these files and process accordingly.
+3. The destination directory will be generated, it will be based on the statdate and will increment daily.
+This will differentiate each day and prevent overwritten of files
+4. For each file, it will loop through the data cleansing process 4a. dropna to remove any null names;  name != "" will remmove those that are empty 4b.
+Converting price to float, will remove any prepended 0 4c. first_name and last_name are processed based on space delimited.
+5. Processed file will be output to the designated output directory

+In current implementation, is using Pandas to process which is single machine computation.
+It can be improved to be implemented in Pyspark instead, it will provide scalability and handling huge volume of data

 ```py
 import pandas as pd
 import os